 iMac Running Very Slow?
 Here’s 6 Ways to Improve iMac Performance

-No matter what the cause is, it can be annoying and frustrating to see our productivity going down because of a slow iMac.
-In this article, we're going to show you several effective fixes to speed up your iMac performance.
+No matter what the cause is, it's often annoying and frustrating to see our productivity going down because of a slow iMac.
+In this article, we're going to show you six different fixes to speed up your iMac performance.

-We'll start with the easiest to the hardest, so you can select the techniques that best fit your situation.
+We'll start with the easiest to the hardest, so you decide which techniques best fit your situation.
 Don't forget to let us know how they work out for you.

 1. Reduce iMac Startup Items

 If your iMac takes much longer to boot up and load to the first screen, chances are you're having too many login items.
 In other words, upon start up too many applications or services may open automatically once you press the start button on your iMac.
 If the list of login items is long, it's not surprising that your Mac can take minutes (if not forever) to start up.

 Fortunately, removing unnecessary login items is relatively easy.
 Simply click on the Apple logo on top left, click System Preferences > User & Groups > Login Items.
 Here, you select any items you don't want and click the minus sign "-" to disable them.